Research Development Newsletter

 Hearing from you that you are interested in a limited submission opportunity helps us determine whether a full internal competition will be needed.
 The only information you typically need to provide in an expression of interest is your name and department information (and that of your team, if applicable) and your tentative project title.
 All applications are accepted through InfoReady.

-2025 Children’s Hospital/University of Colorado and Colorado School of Mines Collaboration Award |
+2025 Children’s Hospital/University of Colorado and Colorado School of Mines Collaboration Award (deadline extended) |

 |||